kouphax/yobriefca.se/resources/content/drafts/2015-09-04-more-betterness.md

 ![More Betterness](/images/morebetterness/morebetterness.036.png)

 First and foremost establish as much context as possible.
 Context is king after all.
-You can see how without bias I was able to alter the narrative of a story.
+You can see how without context I was able to alter the narrative of a story.
 Know that there may always be more to it.
 Use discovery to improve understanding of the context.
 There is a reason why a great discovery session starts with as many diverse stakeholders as possible - everyone has a slightly different view of the overall context.

 Don't walk into any situation with rigid assumptions, don't “solutionize" before you know enough.
 Listen.